-“Ok, but I thought he and I had a great conversation a while back,” I said, “and I was beyond polite to the man.
-I am a nerdy fanboy, but I think he would enjoy talking about how jealous I am of him.
-Wouldn’t you?
-He seemed to enjoy that conversation the first time, now every time I walk into the room, he runs away.”
+“Ok, but I thought he and I had a great conversation a while back,” I said.
+“I was beyond polite to the man, and I think he would enjoy talking about how jealous I am of him, but every time I walk into the room, he runs away.”

 “It’s odd,” I said.
 “That’s all I’m saying.
 It’s odd.”

 “Does everyone have to love you?”
 Brian said.
 “Maybe he just doesn’t enjoy talking to you.”